 Indoor Air Quality Services to Improve Your Home Air Quality

 There’s a wide array of risk factors that affect indoor air quality.
 Our certified and licensed HVAC technicians are extensively trained to assess poor air quality and offer customized options to restore the health of your home and the quality of your air.
-Adding air purification technologies, Lennox PureAir™ and Phenomenal Aire Cold Plasma Generator (CPG) to your HVAC system is the first step in evaluating and controlling your indoor air quality.
+Adding air purification technology, Lennox PureAir™ to your HVAC system is the first step in evaluating and controlling your indoor air quality.

-Lennox PureAir™ pairs the germ-killing power of UV light with MERV16 filtration, to eliminate odors, mold spores, and more from the air you breathe at home, but it doesn’t capture all airborne particles.
-Partnered with Phenomenal Aire’s lab-tested cold plasma technology, these devices provide powerful filtration to remove matter – including reducing 99.9%* of COVID-19 particles – from your home.
+Lennox PureAir™ pairs the germ-killing power of UV light with MERV16 filtration, to eliminate odors, mold spores, and more from the air you breathe at home.

-Our Air Filters, Humidifier Installation & Other Solutions Can Help You Feel Better
+Our Air Filters, Humidifier Installation & Other Solutions Can Also Help You Feel Better

 - UV lamps: These dramatically destroy and reduce potentially harmful contaminants